 How do I choose a psychotherapist?

-Psychotherapy is all about relationship so I suggest we meet for an exploratory 15-minute session on the phone or Skype.
+Psychotherapy is all about relationship so I suggest we meet for an exploratory 30-minute session on the phone or Zoom or in-person.
 Remember you need not decide on the spot, you can go away and reflect on it.

 How much will it cost?